Treaty of Wiener Neustadt: Aftermath

 Immediately after the recovery of Sopron, Frederick III allowed Czech captain Hinko Tannfeld of Waltersdorf to sack the town on 7 September 1465.
 The attacking troops departed from the Austrian town of Waltersdorf, which was a direct insult to Matthias, who immediately protested.
 The Emperor expressed his regret but did not return the plunder.
 In retaliation, the garrison of Sopron withheld and foreclosed a wine shipment to Wiener Neustadt in 1466 and demanded the compensation again, which still remained undone.
 The treaty opened the gates for Matthias to crown himself King of Hungary.
 His rule led to a series of wars, and their advantageous outcome resulted in Matthias being crowned King of Bohemia (1469–1490) and Duke of Austria (1486–1490).
 The crusade never came into being, as the campaign funds promised by Venice were never provided.
 The effort eventually ended in the Bohemian Wars (1468–78) where Matthias incorporated Bohemia into Hungary.
 The military feud between the Holy Roman Empire and Hungary continued after the succession of the concerned Kings.
 The field of conflict also affected the mortgaged towns.
 No armed support was given to Frederick or Maximilian, as was laid in the terms.
 Towards the end of his reign, Matthias turned away from the papacy, by protecting the Kingdom of Naples against the Papal army in 1488, siding with the rebellious Papal citizens of Ancona in 1488 by making them a Hungarian Protectorate, and even signing a status quo peace treaty with the Ottoman Empire.
 Following his death, the Habsburgs strengthened the terms in the Second Treaty of Pressburg and secured in the First Congress of Vienna.
 They claimed the throne several times until Ferdinand I, Holy Roman Emperor co-reigned there, and Maximilian II, Holy Roman Emperor single-handedly ruled Hungary, which established a Habsburg line of succession that lasted to World War I.

 Historical significance

 On 18 April 1490, after the death of Matthias, Emperor Maximilian I sent an offer to the Hungarian nobles in which he submitted his claims for the throne of Hungary based upon this treaty.
-He promised protection against Poland, assured the annexation of the Matthias conquests to Hungary, and pledged to keep the Hungarian clerks and counselors in their offices.
+He promised protection against Poland, assured the annexation of Matthias's conquests to Hungary, and pledged to keep the Hungarian clerks and counselors in their offices.
 Otherwise, he threatened to use force to gain the submission of the Hungarian Kingdom.
 To enforce his influence over the royal election, he ordered numerous copies of the Peace Treaty of Wiener Neustadt to be printed and distributed among the elector nobility.
 This was the first instance in history for using the printing press for propaganda purposes.